tormol/AIS/README.md

 *(This section assumes `-port-offset=0`)*
 The merged stream of AIS sentences can be received over the following protocols:

 * HTTP: Send a `GET` request to `/api/v1/raw` on port 80.
 * TCP: Connect to port 23 (the telnet port).
-* UDP: Send packets to the server on the same port as TCP.
-The server will stop sending after five seconds without receiving any packets,so send more frequently in case some get lost.
+* UDP (LAN only): Send packets to the server on the same port as TCP.
+The server will stop sending after five seconds without receiving any packets, so send more frequently in case some get lost.
 The content of the packets is ignored.
-Each sent Datagram will contain a single, complete AIS message.
-Use an 1KB read buffer to avoid any trunkation.
+Each sent datagram will contain a single complete AIS message (use a 1KB+ buffer to avoid any truncation).
+Packets from public IPs are ignored to prevent this feature from being used for [DDoS amplification](https://www.us-cert.gov/ncas/alerts/TA14-017A).

 You can look at the stream from a terminal with the following commands:
 * HTTP: `wget -qO- localhost/api/v1/raw`